Welcome to the School Standard Committee

 · St Thomas Aquinas Catholic Secondary School

-The Lumen Christi Multi Academy is governed by a Board of Directors, who delegate certain responsibilities to each school through their local Academy Committees.
-The Academy Committee’s primary role is to oversee the strategic management of the school on behalf of the Lumen Christi Multi Academy Board of Directors.
+The Lumen Christi Multi Academy is governed by a Board of Directors, who delegate certain responsibilities to each school through their School Standards Committees.
+The School Standards Committee’s primary role is to oversee the strategic management of the school on behalf of the Lumen Christi Multi Academy Board of Directors.
 They check that the aims and objectives of the school are being delivered, discuss and approve policies, check that the budgets and spending plans are all correct, highlight any areas of concern and act as a “critical friend” to the Principal.

-A Local Academy Committee is made up of 12 members.
+A School Standards Committee is made up of 12 members.

 · 7 Foundation members who are practicing Catholics appointed by the Diocese.